 If you're in agreement with all this, here's a checklist of what you need to send us:

 the completed, signed distribution agreement and program order.

-• a USB drive with frames and audio for both show and trailer, and poster graphics.
-Read this presentation we made at the 2014 IMERSA Summit Ingestion Indigestion for guidelines on what we want to see on the drive you send.
+a USB drive with your show content.
 We'll keep your drive for insurance, as one of our backups.
+(Read this presentation we made at the 2014 IMERSA Summit Ingestion Indigestion for guidelines on what we want to see on the drive you send.)
+In summary:

-• FRAMES: For FULLDOME OnDemand, we don't need larger than 2048px dome masters.
-But if you have 4K dome masters, we'll take them.
-They'll be rescaled anyway, when we make the prewarped frames and 1920x1080 movies.
-30fps, please.
+For FULLDOME OnDemand, we don't need larger than 2k dome masters.
+But if you have only 4K dome masters, we'll take them.
+They'll be downscaled when we make the 1080p movies.

 • AUDIO: 48k, 16-bit stereo WAVs.